 About me

 I am a PhD student at the Software and Societal Systems Department (formerly known as the Institute for Software Research), School of Computer Science, Carnegie Mellon University where I am adviced by Prof. Vincent Hellendoorn and Prof. Claire Le Goues.
-My research interests include Large Language Models for Code and Machine Learning for Software Engineering.
+My research interests include Artificial Intelligence for Code, Large Language Models, Generative AI.

 Previously, I spent two years as a Research Fellow at Microsoft Research Lab - India where I was fortunate to work with Chetan Bansal on using Machine Learning techniques to aid the Software Developement process.
 I have also had the opportunity to collaborate with Dr. Sreangsu Acharyya, Dr. Subho Mukherjee, Dr. Nachi Nagappan and Dr. Tom Zimmermann on several projects.